nhaar/CPOSTList/notes.md

 # Southern Fried
-This song is a stock song.nIt used to be for sale on SoundDogs.
+This song is a stock song.
+It used to be for sale on SoundDogs.

 # Event Prep
 ## Versions